top of page

 The shift from excel to a smart tool for manual moderation is expected to increase

-"I wasn't sure about how can all these excel driven actions to be done on just one tool, but this seems to be very exciting and promising, I am looking forward to using it asap...when is it happening?"
+"I wasn’t sure how all these Excel-driven actions could be handled in a single tool, but this looks really exciting and promising!
+I’m looking forward to trying it out.
+When does it launch?"

 -Saumya sharma, Product Ops Associate